Help prevent the spread of coronavirus: Wear a face mask

 - Helsinki waxay bilaabaysaa inay siiso maaskarada wajiga dadka dhaqaale ahaan liita

-Recommendation for citizens regarding the use of face masks
+Recommendations regarding the use of face masks (pdf)

 - Suositus kasvomaskien käyttöön